almostengr/almostengr.github.io/docs/index.md

 ### Technology and DIY

-Posts related to technology and DIY (Do it yourself) projects that you see on my social media or YouTube channels, are posted on my other website, [thealmostengineer.com](https://thealmostengineer.com).
+Posts related to technology and Do It Yourself (DIY) projects that you see on my social media or YouTube channels, are posted on my other website, [thealmostengineer.com](https://thealmostengineer.com).